-Either Party may appeal a Hearing Panel decision on responsibility or sanctions (but not accountability plans or recommendations) in writing to the Dean of Students within five calendar days from the time of written notification of the decision.
+Either Party may appeal a Hearing Panel decision on responsibility or sanctions (but not accountability plans or recommendations) in writing to the Dean of Students within five (5) calendar days from the time of written notification of the decision.
 The appeal may be based only on one or more of the following grounds:

 - 1. There is previously unavailable relevant evidence that likely would have significantly impacted the outcome of a hearing. - 2.
-There was procedural error that likely would have significantly impacted the outcome of the hearing.
-3. The sanctions imposed were substantially disproportionate to the findings.
+There was procedural error that likely would have significantly impacted the outcome of the hearing. - 3.
+The sanctions imposed were substantially disproportionate to the findings. - 4.
+The Title IX Coordinator, investigator or decision-maker had a conflict of interest or bias that affected the outcome.

 The appeal shall consist of a written statement requesting review of the conduct decision or sanction and explaining grounds for appeal.
-The Appellee will be provided a copy of the appeal (with grounds not subject to appeal redacted) and will have three calendar days from the date of the written notification to submit a written response to the Dean of Students, if desired.
+The Appellee will be provided a copy of the appeal (with grounds not subject to appeal redacted) and will have three (3) calendar days from the date of the written notification to submit a written response to the Dean of Students, if desired.
 A copy of the response will be provided to the Appellant.
 No further communications from the Parties in support of or opposition to the appeal will be accepted.
 The Hearing Panel Chair may have the opportunity to submit a statement explaining the basis for the decision and/or sanction(s).